Born: Sheffield, UK

 She is one of the top 5 Curator Choices for NOISE Festival 2014, selected from over 5,000 entries by Tim Marlow, Director of Artistic Programmes at the Royal Academy, London.
 Her winning entry, ‘Sun Scroll’ was exhibited at the Buy Art Fair in Manchester, the Tetley in Leeds, and at Better Bankside and on London’s Southbank.

-Elisa had a large-scale solo exhibition in Manchester 25th-28th September 2014 funded using public funding through Arts Council England and sponsored with lighting by Pulsar.
+Elisa had a large-scale solo exhibition ‘Light Holds Me Here’ in Manchester September 2014 funded using public funding through Arts Council England and sponsored with lighting by Pulsar.
 In November 2014 she had work installed in the Nordic House at the light art and literature festival, Bókadagur, in the Faroe Islands.

 She was selected as a Red Bull Creative 2014 and asked to collaborate with award-winning photographer, Layla Sailor, to create a special installation in Red Bull Studios, central London.
 Elisa was awarded another Arts Council England grant to produce ‘A Solid Wish Scatters’, her first large-scale outdoor piece of work in Piccadilly Gardens for the Enlighten Manchester Festival of Light Art 2014.